US and EU slam Palestinian president's remarks on Holocaust

-In a statement, the EU's diplomatic service said the 87-year-old Abbas's remarks, made in late August to a meeting of his Fatah movement's Revolutionary Council, were "false and grossly misleading".
+In a statement, the EU's diplomatic service said the 87-year-old Abbas' remarks, made in late August to a meeting of his Fatah movement's Revolutionary Council, were "false and grossly misleading".

-Deborah Lipstadt, U.S. Special Envoy to Monitor and Combat Antisemitism, called for an immediate apology for what she said were Abbas's "hateful, antisemitic remarks".
+Deborah Lipstadt, U.S. special envoy to monitor and combat antisemitism, called for an immediate apology for what she called Abbas' "hateful, antisemitic remarks".

-There was no immediate comment from Abbas.
-Members of his Fatah party did not immediately respond to Reuters requests for comment.
+It was not clear why the diplomats issued statements on the remarks on Thursday, two weeks after Abbas made them on Aug.
+24.

+The Middle East Media Research Institute, a Washington-based media-monitoring group considered close to Israel, published an English-language translation of his remarks on its website on Wednesday.

 "This has been explained by many Jewish authors.
 When they said that Hitler killed the Jews for being Jews, and that Europe hates the Jews because they were Jews, no. It was clearly explained that they fought (the Jews) because of their social role and not their religion," Abbas said.